Dietetic Internship Program

 LAU ensures placement to all nutrition graduates who wish to pursue a dietetic internship.

 Dietetic interns complete rotations in three different areas: Clinical Nutrition, Food Service Management and Community Nutrition.
 They are followed-up and evaluated by LAU preceptors in collaboration with the hospital dietitians.
-LAU also offers colloquium revision sessions and coordinates the colloquium examination of all interns at the MEHE.
+LAU also offers colloquium revision sessions and and guides all interns on the colloquium examination application process at the MEHE.

 Students should register for the NUT 500: Dietetic Internship (12 Credits) (Tuition for 5 Credits).

 Entry requirements and selection criteria

 Students who wish to do an internship need to fill an application form and submit their official transcripts in their senior year.
 They are then selected and placed in different hospitals based on their academic performance and an interview.

 - Completion of all BS in Nutrition requirements